AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User inputs delete command with desired information to delete
-2. Devbooks shows a confirmation prompt
+2. DevBooks shows a confirmation prompt
 3. User confirms intent to delete
-4. Devbooks deletes the contact
+4. DevBooks deletes the contact
     Use case ends.

 **Extensions**

 * 1a.
-Devbooks does not find a corresponding user to delete
+DevBooks does not find a corresponding user to delete

     * 1a1.
-Devbooks shows an error message
+DevBooks shows an error message

       Use case ends.

 * 3a.
 User inputs an invalid confirmation prompt

     * 3a1.
-Devbooks shows an error message
+DevBooks shows an error message
     * 3a2.
-Devbooks re-prompts for confirmation
+DevBooks re-prompts for confirmation

       Steps 3a1-3a2 are repeated until the data entered are correct.